Deep Gravity: enhancing mobility flows generation with deep neural networks and geographic information: Results

-Understanding why a model makes a certain prediction is crucial to explain differences between models and interpret results~\cite{guidotti2018survey}.
+\paragraph{Explaining generated flows.} Understanding why a model makes a certain prediction is crucial to interpret results, explain differences between models, and assess to what extent we understand the phenomenon under analysis~\cite{guidotti2018survey, bukart2021survey, hofman2021computational}.
+Moreover, the Ethics Guidelines for Trustworthy AI of the EU High-Level Expert Group on AI suggest that the behaviour of AI system should be transparent, explainable, and trustworthy \cite{euguidelines, smuha2019eu}.

-In this work, we use SHapley Additive exPlanations (SHAP) \cite{lundberg2017unified, lundberg2018consistent} to understand how the input geographic features contribute to determine the output of Deep Gravity.
-SHAP is based on game theory \cite{vstrumbelj2014explaining} and estimates the contribution of each feature based on the optimal Shapley value~\cite{lundberg2017unified}, which denotes how the presence or absence of that feature change the model prediction of a particular instance compared to the average prediction for the dataset~\cite{molnar2020interpretable}.
+We use SHapley Additive exPlanations (SHAP) \cite{lundberg2017unified, lundberg2018consistent} to understand how the input geographic features contribute to determine the output of Deep Gravity.
+SHAP is based on game theory \cite{vstrumbelj2014explaining} and estimates the contribution of each feature based on the optimal Shapley value~\cite{lundberg2017unified}, which denotes how the presence or absence of that feature change the model prediction of a particular instance compared to the average prediction for the dataset~\cite{molnar2020interpretable} (see Methods for details).
+We show some insights provided by SHAP for global explanations in the three countries considered (Figure \ref{fig:explanation_shap_uk}) and for local explanations for an origin-destination pair in England (Figure \ref{fig:explanation_shap2}).